dgerabagi/data-curation-environment/flattened_repo.md

 To achieve full feature parity with the native VS Code Explorer and provide critical context to the user, the Data Curation Environment (DCE) file tree must display information about a file's Git status and any associated problems (errors/warnings).
 The goal of this feature is to overlay this diagnostic and source control information directly onto the file tree, allowing users to make more informed decisions during context curation.

-**Status (C33):** Actively debugging and refining the implementation.
-The core issue appears to be in the backend's data gathering from the Git API.

 ## 2. User Stories

 | ID | User Story | Acceptance Criteria |